lingxz/sparrow/README.md

 # Sparrow

-A responsive, simple Jekyll theme for a personal website.
+A clean minimal Jekyll theme for writers.

 ## Features